Interior Architecture Studio: Habitation (11028.1)

 The following texts are the suggested readings as part of the Habitations lecture series.

-Studio groups will be assigned additional readings as specified in the Assessment Handouts.
+Studio groups will assign additional readings specified in the Assessment Handouts.

-Required readings will be uploaded to the unit Canvas site..
+Required readings will be uploaded to Canvas online.

 Acken, Ezra, ‘Melancholy in Translation' in Architecture in Translation (Duke University Press Books, 2012) pp. 101-143.